TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Website_System.md

 |  4 | The system shall allow campus police to authorize drones for permitted flights in a specified time frame. | Project Team |
 |  5 | The system shall increase the alert's urgency if a drone is detected in a private geographical region. | Project Team |

 <sup>1</sup> For the safety of officers in the field, the campus police department has requested that the obtained Remote ID (RID) data be displayed on a website as opposed to a mobile application.
 Citing concerns about officers utilizing personal mobile devices in the field, the police captain and dispatcher we met with expressed an explicit desire for a website-based information display.
+For the data to get to officers in the field, a dispatcher will relay information regarding the drone to the officer.

 <sup>2</sup> To allow for the timely dispatch of officers to the location of the detected drone, the campus police department has requested that the system operate as close to real-time as possible.
 For the sake of this project, we have defined real-time to be less than one second.
 Upon initial detection of a given Remote ID signal, a notification will be issued to the TTU police department.